Few things spark a child's imagination like a good book and that's why PBS SoCaL is looking for your child's original stories!

 PBS SoCaL encourages Southern California children to create an original story as part of the PBS KIDS Writers Contest.
 Open to kids in grades K-3, each entry must be an original work written and illustrated by the student.
 Stories can be fact or fiction, prose or poetry and each grade level will be judged separately.

 The goal of the contest is to encourage, challenge and reward effort, so every child who submits a story will recieve a Certificate of Appreciation from PBS SoCaL.
 First, second, and third place winners will be chosen from each grade level to receive prizes locally.
 First place winners will also be entered in to the national contest.
 We hope that you will submit a story this year.
 PBS SoCaL wants your creative, original ideas!

-Can't wait to get started?
+Can't wait to get started on next year's contest?
 Discover how writing is an easy way to encourage your child's reading and literacy skills with activity suggestions from PBS.